wbond/asn1crypto/docs/universal_types.md

 Throughout the usage of ASN.1 in cryptography, a pattern is present where an `ObjectIdenfitier` is used to determine what specification should be used to interpret another field in a `Sequence`.
-Usually the other field is an instance of `Any`, however ocassionally it is an `OctetString`.
+Usually the other field is an instance of `Any`, however ocassionally it is an `OctetString` or `OctetBitString`.

 *asn1crypto* provides the `_oid_pair` and `_oid_specs` properties of the
 `Sequence` class to allow handling these situations.

 The `_oid_pair` is a tuple with two unicode string elements.
-The first is the name of the field that is an `ObjectIdentifier` and the second if the name of the field that has a variable specification based on the first field.
+The first is the name of the field that is an `ObjectIdentifier` and the second if the name of the field that has a variable specification based on the first field. *In situations where the value field should be an `OctetString` or `OctetBitString`, `ParsableOctetString` and `ParsableOctetBitString` will need to be used instead to allow for the sub-parsing of the contents.*

 The `_oid_specs` property is a `dict` object with `ObjectIdentifier` values as the keys (either dotted or mapped notation) and a type class as the value.
 When